seasid3/pands-project/README.md

 Having completed some of the analyses, I then asked ChatGPT how to save each of the outputs to .txt file (see conversation: https://chatgpt.com/share/681e2a86-9e3c-800d-853b-50794b23798d), and although the outputs are savevd to the file, they are also copied below to allow discussion and conclusion and to justify the iterative analysis I carried out in the subsequent steps.

 ## *Analysis 1: Summary Statistics*

+Although I can use the pandas function "iris.describe()" (see reference: https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/ and official documentation: https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html), I am going to try to do this myself to practice coding:

 ### *Mean*
 The first aim of this analysis is to write code to create a function (saved as the file mean.py) that can be used to calculate the mean for each of the columns/features/attributes (from now on only referred to as features) regardless of their iris class.
 Attempting code using "features" (from Ian's lectures) and investigating the errors, I encountered the error message 'DataFrame' object has no attribute 'feature_names', I realised that I was working with a numpy array with Ian's work and not a pandas dataframe (df).
 Researching the error message ((https://stackoverflow.com/questions/49966639/attributeerror-dataframe-object-has-no-attribute-target-names-scikit/49971214)), I know that I need to use the columns of the dataframe to get the mean of the features.
 I try to use "header" to get into the columns, I realise (again, due to the errors I am receiveing) that using header() to get into the columns in a pandas dataframe isn't the right approach, I will use the ".columns" approach (https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/).